 Plum Village Restaurant is a down-to-earth family-run restaurant serving Hakka-style food located along Upper Thomson Road, a stretch of road frequented by locals for good food.
 Traditional Hakka dishes are simple fare, a reflection of this group of nomadic northern Chinese people who travelled long distances, and the home-style cooking here evokes nostalgia for those who grew up on Hakka fare.
 Some must-try Hakka specialties include the round balls of yam and flour called abacus beads, salted vegetables with braised pork belly, and Hakka Yong Tau Foo, which is beancurd stuffed with minced meat.

-Jumbo Seafood has several locations in more tourist populated parts of Singapore, but this one at East Coast Seafood Centre right along the coastline was the first one opened in 1987.
+Jumbo Seafood has several locations in more touristy parts of Singapore, but this one at the East Coast Seafood Centre right along the coastline was the first, opened in 1987.
 Jumbo is well known for chilli crab, a must-eat for seafood lovers looking for a taste of the local fare.
 The chilli crab sauce at Jumbo is a rich thick gravy that’s sweeter than it is spicy, perfect to mop up with a few steamed buns.
 The black pepper crab is an equally good alternative, and other must-eat dishes include the salted egg prawns and crispy fried baby squid.

 PUTIEN is named for where it hailed from, Putian, a coastal city in the Fujian province of southern China.
 This restaurant is the first of 12 outlets in Singapore and has been awarded several accolades, including the coveted Michelin Star.
 PUTIEN specialises in Heng Hwa cuisine – Heng Hwas are a cousin to the much more prominent Hokkien dialect group in Singapore – simple home-style fare reflecting of their coastal and agricultural heritage.
 Must-eats here include the fried Heng Hwa vermicelli, the PUTIEN lor mee soaked in a light gravy, yellow croaker fish and stir-fried yam.